Mwiche96/OhMyGrid/docs/impact.md

 ## **<div class="tools-header">Who uses OpenStreetMap grid data?</div>**

 How does mapping have an impact?
-When you map towers, substations, powerplants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.
+When you map towers, substations, power plants in OpenStreetMap, you are essentially adding valuable data that is used by many different entities.
 Below is a curated list of organisations and projects that have had an impact and have used this data. <br>

 Disclaimer: These organisations are not affiliated with MapYourGrid nor endorse it.
 All logos and brand names are the property of their respective owners.
 Usage here is for informational purposes only, identifying organisations that utilise OpenStreetMap data.